Get real with Teal

 Can I Screen for Cervical Cancer At Home?

-The Teal Wand has been FDA-approved, allowing you to self-collect a vaginal sample for your cervical cancer screening from the comfort of your home.
+The Teal Wand has been FDA-authorized, allowing you to self-collect a vaginal sample for your cervical cancer screening from the comfort of your home.
 In this guide, we discuss who can use the Teal Wand (right now).

 Read MoreLatest articles